computationalgeography/lue/document/luepy/case_study/point.rst

+.. _point:

 Point
 =====

 time domain
 -----------
-A point's location and property values don't change through time, so the time domain is marked as omnipresent.
+A point's location and property values don't change through time, so the time domain is not configured.

 space domain
 ------------
-A point's location is modelled by a 2D space point, using a coordinate in each dimension.
+A point's location is modelled by a 2D space point.

 property
 --------
-The property holding a point's value contains a single value.
+In this case, the property holding a point's value contains a single value.

 Example code